Joker eye color. The Dark Knight

 Biography of the Joker

 At the moment, there are many options for the origin of the Joker.
-He himself told several stories about his past, each of which was new and contradicted by other stories.
+He himself told several stories about his past, each of which was new and contradicted other stories.
 It is known for certain that the Joker had a wife, Ginny, who is presumably already dead.
-Otherwise, his past is hazy.
+Otherwise, his past is vague.

 Joker's abilities

-Pain resistance
+Pain Resistance

 Character Awareness

-genius level of intelligence
+Genius level of intelligence

-Joker outfit
+Joker Equipment

 Joker teeth

-Various gadgets of the Joker
+Various Joker gadgets

-Razor sharp playing cards, acid flower, and other terrifying clown gadgets are the Joker's constant weapons.
+Razor sharp playing cards, acid flower and other terrifying clown gadgets are the Joker's constant weapons.
 Such devices amuse him and make him unpredictable.

-Joker electric buzzer
+Joker's electric buzzer

 The Joker often uses a modified non-palm buzzer.
 The device sends a lethal dose of electricity to anyone who comes into contact with it.